Zaid-Iqbal/IITStudentMarketPlaceIPRO/FacultyFeedback.md

 - Please be ready to demo - when you have working code demoing should not be a big deal

 ## Week 11 ##
+- Keep on working on the different items you need to progress, uploading files, setting up database, using database
+- Hopefully you'll progress to having something to demo next week
+- Nice acceptance criterion
+- Think about what you want to demo
+- Think about the stories that you need to complete for the final demo

 ## Week 12 ##

 ## Week 13 ##